mdevaluate/mdevaluate/doc/contribution.rst

 If for example the same line was modified in a commit in master and your commits, a merge conflict will occur.
 Git tells you which files have conflicts and asks you to resolve these.
 The respective lines will be marked with conflict-resolution markers in the files.
-The most basic way of resolving a conflivt is by editing these files and choosing the appropiate version of the code.
+The most basic way of resolving a conflict is by editing these files and choosing the appropriate version of the code.
 See the `git documentation <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#Basic-Merge-Conflicts>`_ for an explanation.
 After resolving the conflict, the files need to be staged and the merge has to be committed::